turastory/turastory/README.md

 🐾 What I've done:

-- Server with Node.js and Typescript (approx. 5 year)
+- Server-side development with Node.js and Typescript (approx. 6 year)
-- Android App with Kotlin (approx. 3 years)
+- Android app development with Kotlin (approx. 3 years)

 🖋 Blogs

-- [Turastory](https://blog.turastory.com) - Personal Blog V2, using Gatsby and GitHub pages.
-(WIP)
+- [Turastory](https://blog.turastory.com) - Personal Blog V2, working in progress.
 - [Velog](https://velog.io/@tura) - Personal Blog

+🌱 Recent Interests

+- Experimenting capabilities of AI (Yeah, of course, it's all over the place.)
+- Indie game development using Unity and C#.

 <!--
 **turastory/turastory** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.